 The most endearing characters though are the non-human, mocap generated ones – the gun-toting raccoon with streetwise shrewdness and a wounded sense of hurt and the Vin Diesel-voiced tree man Groot who manages to make three words into an amazingly expressive vocabulary and steal most of the scenes he is in (especially the film’s fadeout).
 Everybody is on great form, even the possibility that these will be career-defining performances for some of the actors concerned.
 The only aspect that seems standard is the character of Ronan who is no more than a cliche evil dark lord, while the Infinity Stone is a generically mystic all-purpose Doomsday McGuffin.

 This was followed by the sequels Guardians of the Galaxy: Vol. 2 (2017) and Guardians of the Galaxy: Vol. 3 (2023), all directed/written by James Gunn and featuring return performances from most of the cast.
-The Guardians next merged with the wider MCU universe in Avengers: Infinity War (2018) and Avengers: Endgame (2019) and Thor: Love and Thunder (2022).
+The Guardians next merged with the wider MCU universe in Avengers: Infinity War (2018), Avengers: Endgame (2019) and Thor: Love and Thunder (2022).
 (Avengers: Endgame also features The Avengers travelling back in time and scenes set in the margins of this film).
 A third film is slated for 2022.
 The characters were also spun out in an animated tv series Guardians of the Galaxy (2015– ).
 Groot also makes an amusing cameo appearance in Ralph Breaks the Internet (2018).